ChristianBrauerJohanssen/MScThesis-2022/README.md

 -->

 ## Dependencies
-The code is built upon the framework developed by Jeppe Druedahl & Co. in the [NumEconCopenhagen Project](https://github.com/NumEconCopenhagen)
+The code structure builds upon the framework developed by Jeppe Druedahl & Co. in the [NumEconCopenhagen Project](https://github.com/NumEconCopenhagen)

 Packages required for running the notebooks are:
 - [numpy](https://pypi.org/project/numpy/)